mwarning/KadNode/README.md

 # KadNode

-KadNode is a small P2P DNS resolver to resolve and authenticate custom domains using the BitTorrent Peer-to-Peer network.
+KadNode is a small P2P DNS resolver to resolve and authenticate custom domains using the BitTorrent P2P network.

 KadNode can intercept .p2p domain queries on the systems level or acting as an DNS proxy.
 This makes it possible to use it with programs like browsers or console tools.
 Support for TLS allows authentication before an address is passed to the application.